Mohammed-Alsheakh/PCB_Projects/README.md

 ### 7. Step Motor Driver
 Step motor driver designed from scratch using the DRV8825 chip, created as a graduation project.

+### 8. TI MSPM0 Microcontroller
+This repository contains a custom PCB design based on the Texas Instruments MSPM0 microcontroller.
+The board is designed for embedded control applications and includes essential power and programming interfaces.

 ---

 Each project folder contains the circuit schematic in PDF format, photos of the PCB layers, and 3D render images.